TCLamnidis/Sex.DetERRmine/README.md

 # Instructions:
 The python script takes a modified output from `samtools depth` as input, via stdin.
-The samtools depth file should be manually modified to include a header that begins with a `#` and is including the sample names (generic or specific) as column headers, like below"
+The samtools depth file should be manually modified to include a header that begins with a `#` and is including the sample names (generic or specific) as column headers, like below:
 ```
 #Chr	Pos	Sample1	Sample2	Sample3	Sample4	Sample5
 1	752566	1	0	1	0	1